Rockies vs. Brewers Player Props Betting Odds

-Player props are available for Christian Yelich and Ryan McMahon, among others, when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Monday at 8:10 PM ET.
+Christian Yelich and Ryan McMahon are among the players with prop bets for the taking when the Milwaukee Brewers and the Colorado Rockies meet at American Family Field on Tuesday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!